×

 What do expats find most challenging?

 "Inefficiency.
 Dirtiness.
-Extremely aggressive rudeness on occasion (ex. bus drivers screaming and threatening you) Cars parking on sidewalks and in the right driving lane--for real," said one expat in Ramat Gan.
+Extremely aggressive rudeness on occasion (ex. bus drivers screaming and threatening you) Cars parking on sidewalks and in the right driving lane--for real," said a person living in Ramat Gan.

 View More Answers